priprii/GenshinOverlay/README.md

 The majority of what is explained below can also simply be found in GenshinOverlay as tooltips when you hover over things.

-Feel free to support me with a donation [here](https://streamlabs.com/primpri) if this project was useful to you!

 # Getting Started

 - Start GenshinOverlay as Administrator